lei-houjyu/Lei-Houjyu.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi!
 I am a third-year Ph.D. candidate at [Computer Science Department, Columbia University](https://www.cs.columbia.edu/), supervised by [Prof. Asaf Cidon](https://www.asafcidon.com/).
 My research interest is storage and ML systems.
 Before joining Columbia, I spent four wonderful years in the [Institute of Parallel and Distributed Systems](https://ipads.se.sjtu.edu.cn/), where I was advised by [Prof. Haibo Chen](https://ipads.se.sjtu.edu.cn/pub/members/haibo_chen) and worked on memory management in the Java Virtual Machine.
+I was a research intern at Microsoft Research Asia and Alibaba.

 If you are a Columbia student who would like to join our research projects, please feel free to contact me via [email](mailto:haoyu.li@columbia.edu)!